-The auditor of the Trust is Johnston Carmichael LLP (the "Auditor") whose address is is Bishop's Court, 29 Albyn Place, Aberdeen, AB10 1YL.
+The auditor of the Trust is Johnston Carmichael LLP (the "Auditor") of Bishop's Court,

+29 Albyn Place, Aberdeen, AB10 1YL.

 Delegation of Powers

 The Manager and the Trustee may retain the services of the other or of third parties to assist them in fulfilling their respective roles.
 The exceptions to this are that: